kai5263499/diy-jarvis/README.md

 # diy-jarvis

-This repo contains various scripts and notebooks I've come across for processing audio in general and speech in particular.
-The overall goal of all this is to create a simple yet flexible system for responding to audio events.
+This repo contains the services that make up a simple DIY voice assistant framework.
+The components of this framework